Issue: How to fix “Couldn’t load plugin” error on Chrome?

-- After that, restart Chrome and check if “Couldn’t load plugin” occurs again.
-If it does, then our recommendation would be to delete the whole PepperFlash folder.
+- After that, restart Chrome and check if “Couldn’t load plugin” error occurs again.

 - Then press on Win key + R, type %localappdata%, and click OK.

-- Navigate to Google\Chrome\User and remove the PepperFlash folder.
+- Navigate to Google\\Chrome\\User data and remove the PepperFlash folder.

 - Open Chrome and go to Menu.